jenhausu/3rd-Party-Library-for-iOS/README.md

 * [SSDataKit](https://github.com/soffes/ssdatakit) : Eliminate your Core Data boilerplate code.
 * [JSQCoreDataKit](https://github.com/jessesquires/JSQCoreDataKit) : A swifter Core Data stack
 * [Core-Data-Editor](https://github.com/ChristianKienle/Core-Data-Editor) : Core Data Editor lets you easily view, edit and analyze applications‘ data.
+* [ARCoreData](https://github.com/AugustRush/ARCoreData) : ARCoreData is a library to make CoreData easily.

 ### JSON
 * [Sync](https://github.com/hyperoslo/Sync) : Modern JSON synchronization to Core Data
 * [Genome](https://github.com/LoganWright/Genome) : This library is meant to simplify the process of mapping JSON to models by providing a clean and flexible API that binds mapping to their models.
+* [JSONKit](https://github.com/johnezang/JSONKit) : (warning!
+This project hasn't update for three years.
+So I'm not sure this is a good library or not.)
+* [Himotoki](https://github.com/ikesyo/Himotoki) : A yet another JSON decoding library purely written in Swift
+* [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) : The better way to deal with JSON data in Swift

 ### Search
 * [SNRSearchIndex](https://github.com/indragiek/SNRSearchIndex) : SNRSearchIndex is a simple wrapper for the SearchKit framework that is specifically focused around providing lightning fast search for Core Data databases.